samyukthasudhakar/samyuktha-portfolio/README.md

 This is a readme file for the portfolio website that is created.

----this is currently under build, kindly wait to see the output---
+---this is currently being built, kindly wait to see the output---

 ->The portfolio site containes three sections : about, projects, blogs.